-Discrimination: The law provides for the same legal status and rights for men and women under family, labor, property, and inheritance laws but does not provide the same legal status for women and men in relation to religion and personal status.
+Discrimination: The law provides for the same legal status and rights for men and women under family, labor, property, and inheritance laws, but it does not provide the same legal status for women and men in relation to religion and personal status.
 Women continued to experience discriminatory practices.
 Their rights and positions are largely contingent on customary law and the ethnic group to which they belong.
-According to the Sierra Leone Citizenship Act 1973, as amended in 2006, a Sierra Leonean mother can only confer nationality on her child born abroad if the child would otherwise be stateless.
-Sierra Leonean fathers confer their nationality on children born abroad at birth.
+The law provides for both Sierra Leonean fathers and mothers to confer nationality to children born abroad.